Islam in Burundi: Today

 Today the Muslim population is strongly urbanised and focused in Bujumbura, especially in the communes (districts) of Buyenzi and Bwiza, as well as the towns of Gitega, Rumonge, Nyanza, Muyinga, and Makamba.
 The great majority are Sunni while a small minority are Shia and Ibadi.
-Most are Kiswahili speakers although they may speak other national languages as well.
+Most are Swahili speakers although they may speak other national languages as well.
 Native Burundian Muslims belong to both of the country's major ethnic groups (Hutu and Tutsi) and largely avoided becoming involved in the Burundian genocides and other inter-ethnic violence since independence.
-However, a significant proportion of the community are recent immigrants to the country from West Africa, the Democratic Republic of the Congo, the Middle East, and Pakistan.
+However, a significant proportion of the community are recent immigrants to the country from West Africa, the Democratic Republic of the Congo (DRC), the Middle East, and Pakistan.

-The Republic of Burundi is officially secular but several Muslim festivals, including Eid ul-Fitr and Eid al-Adha, are celebrated as national holidays alongside Christian observances.
-Despite being only a small proportion of the national population, Muslims are represented in senior positions in Burundian politics and society, especially since the end of the Burundian Civil War.
+The Republic of Burundi is officially secular but several Muslim festivals, including Eid al-Fitr and Eid al-Adha, are celebrated as national holidays alongside Christian observances.
+Despite being only a small proportion of the national population, Muslims are represented in senior positions in Burundian politics and society, especially since the end of the Burundian civil war.